(Sometimes I add to these. Deal with it.)

 Leon has seen things no one should: blood, betrayal, people he trusted turning into monsters.
 And yet, he notices the little things.
 He adapts.
 He doesn’t avoid the hard stuff because he’s scared of discomfort; he faces it.
 Kiryu?
 He’s watched his chosen family crumble around him, been betrayed, beaten, shot, left for dead… and yet he’s still steady, reliable, and attentive (like... women in the real world).

 Contrast that with real men: Discomfort and inconvenience often seem to make men avoid responsibility, dodge conflict, or perpetuate cycles of harm.
-Emotional avoidance isn’t charming; it’s exhausting.
+Emotional avoidance/immaturity isn’t charming; it’s exhausting and repellent.
 Many men I’ve known (and observed) have been quick to anger, slow to empathy, and eager to blame rather than reflect.
 Some even repeated abusive patterns, claiming ignorance (or projection) as a shield while I’m left cleaning up the damage.

 Leon, Gideon, and the Umbrella Curse: Chaos, Hair, and Hormones